top of page

 Who Gets Heard?

-When I first ran for Congress in 2018, I made a big decision: I wouldn’t take any corporate PAC money.
+When I first ran for Congress in 2018, I made a decision: I wouldn’t take any corporate PAC money.

 People told me I was crazy.
 They said I’d never raise enough to compete.
-And they were mostly right—I didn’t raise as much as the big-name candidates.
-But something else happened: I got to look every donor in the eye.
-I got to hear their stories.
-I got to remember who I was running for.
+And they were mostly right.
+I didn’t raise as much as the big-name candidates.

 And it wasn’t corporations.

 I believe our democracy works best when regular people have the biggest voice.
 But right now, that’s not how it works.
-Big money has too much power.
-Wealthy donors and corporate PACs flood our elections with cash, hoping to buy influence.
-And too often, it works.

 If you’ve ever wondered why politicians don’t listen to you, this is a big reason why.

-Here’s what I believe:
+Here’s what that requires:

 But it doesn’t have to be that way.